ProjectAmbri/bylaws/AF_Bylaws.md

 7. Departments: sub-categories of the collective with a specific focus.

 ### Section 3: Core Values
-*  Human rights as defined by the United Nations belong to all identities of people, including all:
+*  Human rights, as defined by the United Nations, belong to all identities of people, including all:
    * ages
    * religious or spiritual affiliations
    * gender or sexual preferences